 There’s nothing discreet about a bad tattoo.
 Sure, the concept of white ink sounds foolproof, however, the real world application often leaves artwork looking awful.
 Though, when done the right way, white ink takes tattoos to a whole new level.

-One of the more popular trends in the tattoo industry stems around the use of white ink.
+One of the entrants in the 50+ best tattoo ideas comes via the use of white ink.

 A lot of men request it only to be met with an occasion refusal from their tattoo artist, and for a good reason.

 What starts out as a pure, solid white eventually blends into the skin making any outlines look rather off-putting and oddly confusing.
 Is it a scar or a tattoo?
 In comparison, black ink is ultra heavy, opaque and strong enough to stand out; aka the point of getting a tattoo in the first place.

 Though, white ink does lend some really great benefits when done the right way, by the right artist: